Advertising can be an effective way of communicating with large numbers of target customers in defined market segments.

 - It is not enough to say "the best" or "free".
 You must know what motivates your target audience.

-- What is the one thing you want people to remember most from your advertisement?
+- What is the one thing you want people to remember most from your ad?

 Consider the timing of your campaign

-- When are your target customers likely to be most receptive to your ad?
+- When are your target customers likely to be most receptive?

 - Plan well in advance.
-Some media gets booked up many months ahead - for example, pre-Christmas magazines.
+Some media gets booked up many months ahead.

 Use repeated ads